Decoherence and Probability: Probability and Classicality

 The Wigner function behaves like a density in that we obtain the average value of a quantity by integrating over that quantity multiplied by the Wigner function.

 The Wigner function reproduces the marginal probability densities for position and momentum given by the mod-squared amplitude since we have that:

-Significantly, it can be proved that any quasi-probability distribution function of the form $F(q,p)=\bra{\psi} \hat{A}(q,p)\ket{\psi}$ which and reproduces the marginal probability densities cannot also be positive semi-definite \citep{wigner:1971}.
+It can be proved that any quasi-probability distribution function of the form $F(q,p)=\bra{\psi} \hat{A}(q,p)\ket{\psi}$ which reproduces the marginal probability densities corresponding to the Born rule cannot also be positive semi-definite \citep{Wigner:1971}.
 The Wigner function thus cannot be positive semi-definite.
 Wigner negativity has been variously recognised as the distinctive non-classical feature of the Wigner function and has been shown to have direct implications for both contextually and entanglement \citep{dahl:2006,delfosse:2017,booth:2022}.
-The size of the regions of negativity in phase space are of order $\hbar$ which will be important in what follows.
-Significantly, the sub-set of Wigner functions that correspond to minimum uncertainty coherent states can be shown to be everywhere positive (and visa versa) \citep{hudson:1974,marino:2021}.
+The size of the regions of negativity in phase space are of order $\hbar$.
+The subset of Wigner functions that correspond to minimum uncertainty coherent states can be shown to be everywhere positive (and vice versa) \citep{hudson:1974,marino:2021}.

 Despite its negativity, the Wigner function has a number of attractive features that mark it out as privileged among the quasi-probability distribution functions.
 In particular, the density and marginal features noted above crucially depend upon the $\star$-product associated to the Wigner function being the Moyal $\star$-product.
-This is what allows one $\star$-product to be dropped inside an integral via integration by parts leading to formal behaviour that matches that of a genuine probability density function for the marginals and expectation values.\footnote{This feature is in contrast to the Husimi Q-function for which the associated $\textcircled{$\star$}$-product cannot be integrated out and leads to marginals distributions that do not correspond to those of quantum mechanics \cite[\S13]{curtright:2013}.
-For further discussion of quasi-probability distributions and probability interpretations see \cite{leonhardt:2010,schroeck:2013,friederich:2021,stoica:2021,umekawa:2024}.}
+This is what allows one $\star$-product to be dropped inside an integral via integration by parts, leading to formal behaviour that matches that of a genuine probability density function for the marginals and expectation values.
+This feature is in contrast to other $\star$-product association rules and quasi-probability distributions (such as the Husimi Q-function) which do not reproduce the full set of marginal distributions corresponding to the Born rule \cite[\S13]{curtright:2013}.\footnote{For further discussion see \cite{leonhardt:2010,schroeck:2013,friederich:2021,stoica:2021,umekawa:2024}.}